-- 1. Review NHEC's IRS Form 990 filing prior to submittal; The Audit Chair or Treasurer are designated to sign the completed 990 on behalf of NHEC. - 2.
-Periodically evaluate NHEC's Code of Conduct, Ethics, Conflict of Interest, Information Security and Risk Management policies to ensure they are adequate.
+- 1. Review NHEC's IRS Form 990 filing prior to submittal; the Audit Committee Chair or Treasurer are designated to sign the completed 990 on behalf of NHEC. - Periodically evaluate NHEC's Board policies B-2 Attachment G Audit Committee, B-28 - Audit Policy, B-29 - Statement on Ethics, B-34 - Record Retention and Destruction Policy, and B-37 - Safeguarding Member Information, to ensure they are adequate. - E. Reporting - 1.
+Regularly report to the Board about Committee activities, issues and related recommendations. - 2.

-E. Reporting

-- 1. Regularly report to the Board about Committee activities, issues and related recommendations. - 2.
 Report annually to NHEC membership describing the Committee's composition, responsibilities and how they were discharged, and any other information that may be required.